 Colorado Springs, designed on a drawing board and in an early state of growth, did not yet offer many accommodations.
 Helen resided at the Colorado Springs Hotel, the settlement’s earliest, where she met fellow boarder William Sharpless Jackson.
 He was secretary and treasurer of the Denver and Rio Grande Railroad which, like Colorado Springs, had been founded by General William Jackson Palmer.
 Helen and Mr. Jackson’s friendship led to marriage in 1875.

 Four years later, a lecture by Ponca Chief Standing Bear altered the course of Helen’s few remaining years.
-She researched the mistreatment of the Indians and became an outraged and outspoken activist on their behalf.
+She researched the mistreatment of Native Americans and became an outraged and outspoken activist on their behalf.
 In 1881, she distributed her critical treatise, A Century of Dishonor, to members of Congress.
-Though it remained largely unnoticed, it led to an assignment by Century Magazine to explore the situation of the Indians of the former Spanish missions in Southern California.
-She subsequently managed to have herself appointed a special agent by the Commissioner for Indian Affairs, and described the Indians’ pitiable living conditions and prospects.
+Though it remained largely unnoticed, it led to an assignment by Century Magazine to explore the situation of the Native Americans living at the former Spanish missions in Southern California.
+She subsequently managed to have herself appointed a special agent by the Commissioner for Indian Affairs, and described the pitiable living conditions and prospects of Indigenous individuals.
 Her experiences also moved her to fictionalize their predicament.
 In a May 2, 1883 letter to the editor of the Atlantic Monthly she articulated her ambitions thus, “If I could write a story that would do for the Indians a thousandth part what Uncle Tom’s Cabin did for the Negro, I would be thankful for the rest of my life.”

 In her novel Ramona, feverishly written in four months, and published in 1884, she conveyed her indignation.
-A tragedy about the ill-fated love between an American Indian man and a mixed-race Indian-Scottish woman, raised as an orphan by a family of Spanish-Mexican heritage, it delves into the racial prejudices and abuses suffered by the Indians of the Catholic missions in the former Mexican territory of California which was ceded to the United States after the Mexican-American War (1846-1848).
+A tragedy about the ill-fated love between a Native American man and an Indian-Scottish woman, raised as an orphan by a family of Spanish-Mexican heritage, it delves into the racial prejudices and abuses suffered by Indigenous individuals being forced to live at Catholic missions in the former Mexican territory of California which was ceded to the United States after the Mexican-American War (1846-1848).

-While the extent to which Helen Hunt’s reporting effected Indian policy reforms has been difficult to quantify, her novel Ramona became a literary bestseller.
+While the extent to which Helen Hunt’s reporting effected policy reforms that benefited Native tribes has been difficult to quantify, her novel Ramona became a literary bestseller.
 It has been in print since 1884, adapted for multiple film versions, and, since 1923, performed annually as a drama at the Ramona Pageant in Hemet, California.

 Helen loved Cheyenne Mountain in Colorado Springs so much that her husband had remodeled their house to enable her to view it from her chambers.
 Now he honored her wish and buried her in the mountain’s shadow, at Inspiration Point near Seven Falls, already a tourist attraction in her days.
 She lay interred under a growing mound of rocks, lovingly placed by the hands of her many fans who pilgrimaged to the site.